Ashwin7mak/qbui/ui/client-react/src/reducers/record-reducer-refactor.md

 #### original goal of refactoring:
 In general, the record store used the recId as the key to identify entries in the record store.
 Using the recId is bad practice since another record from a different table can have the same recId.
 Using the recId as the identifier would cause collisions for different entries.
 Our goal was to refactor the record store to always use appId, tblId, and recId when storing an entry in the record store.

-This is in addition to the `id` which is used to represent the record's context.
-For example a record with the same app/tbl/rec ids could have a different entry depending on where the record is displayed--the base report vs in a drawer etc.
+Record entries also include an `id` which is used to represent the record's context.
+For example a record with the same app/tbl/rec ids could have a different entry depending on where the record is displayed--one report might have different fields displayed from an embedded child table report.
+However, if the underlying record is always the same for all instances and the only difference is in how we display the record, there is no need for the `id` context.

 ##### Challenges and difficulties
 - The record store's entry is consumed by many files and many contexts:
   files: reportGrid, recordTrowser, reportContent, nav, components/record, dataTable, appHistory